-In fact, there’s usually a set amount of buyers, with a pretty straightforward profile.
+B2B ecommerce audiences are a lot more narrow.
+There’s usually a set number of buyers, with a pretty straightforward profile.
 For example, a B2B brand might only target ad agency owners or finance VPs at tech startups.

 A B2C ecommerce brand might need to reach and sell to hundreds of thousands of people to crack their first million in sales because they’re likely selling products at a lower rate.
 In B2B ecommerce, it’s common for brands to have fewer than a couple hundred customers but still generate millions (sometimes billions) of dollars in revenue.

-There are always outliers—B2B goods that cost only $20 and B2C goods with a price tag of $15,000.
+Of course, there are always outliers—B2B goods that cost only $20 and B2C goods with a price tag of $15,000.
 But across most industries, B2B ecommerce purchases are much higher in price.